EXCLUSIVE-China's mobile giants to take on Google's Play store -sources

 The GDSA was initially aiming to launch in March, sources said, although it is not clear how that will be affected by the recent coronavirus outbreak.
 A prototype website says the platform will initially cover nine "regions" including India, Indonesia and Russia.

 Oppo and Vivo are both owned by Chinese manufacturer BBK Electronics.
-Huawei, Oppo and Vivo declined to comment for this story.
-A Xiaomi spokesman denied Huawei's involvement and said the GDSA "solely serves to facilitate the uploading of apps by developers to respective app stores of Xiaomi, OPPO and Vivo simultaneously.
-There's no competing interest between this service and the Google Play store."
+Oppo, Vivo and Xiaomi confirmed they jointly developed the GDSA as a way to upload apps to their stores simultaneously.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)